ctsrc/cardgame/README.md

-For klondike, I have decided to let the system package manager manage the CHICKEN Scheme runtime library and, where applicable, libbsd, but to bundle the CHICKEN Scheme extensions (eggs).
+For klondike, I have decided to let the system package manager manage the CHICKEN Scheme runtime library and, where applicable, libbsd, but to bundle the CHICKEN Scheme extensions (eggs) in the build.

-In this way, every run-time dependency available via the system package manager is provided by it and everything else is provided alongside of klondike.
-This should make building packages for distribution as painless as possible.
-If CHICKEN Scheme eggs were available in FreeBSD pkg, Fedora dnf and Debian apt official and default repositories, I would use those.

 ```bash
 # FreeBSD